Please read everything below BEFORE going on a ride with GravelNY. By going on one of our rides you agree to follow these guidelines.

 - When in doubt, slow down.
 Don’t worry, we will regroup periodically, so you will catch up to the group again – assuming you are reasonably within the expected speed for the ride.

 - Ride descriptions will typically state a pace for the ride that’s consistent with NYCC’s Central/Prospect Park self test tables.
 If you haven’t done the NYCC self test, take the speed Strava says is your average speed on a typical long ride and add 2 or 3 mph.
 (Note: This should be your speed for solo rides, not when riding in the draft of a group.)
-That said, our rides are often very hilly.
-It can be challenging to translate speed on flat pavement into speed on climbing-heavy routes with varied surface conditions.
+That said, it can be challenging to translate speed on flat pavement into speed on climbing-heavy routes with varied surface conditions.

 - Do not draft the rider in front of you on paved roads unless you have good paceline skills and know the other rider is OK with you drafting them.
 Pacelining is infrequent on our rides.
-It is typically among faster-paced and more experienced riders, and only for short distances on paved roads.
+It is typically among faster-paced and more experienced riders on stretches of paved roads.

 - Please don’t paceline on dirt/gravel (it is not worth the risk).